 Be transparent in your business description.
 Today’s customers don’t want to be manipulated or tricked into visiting your business.
 There’s no need to get gimmicky with your description.
 Be upfront, clear and honest and only include information that will help potential customers know what your business does and whether or not you have what they need.

-Marketers everywhere are thrilled to see the return of business descriptions in the Google Knowledge Panel as well as the ability to add and edit them within your Google My Business dashboard.
+Marketers everywhere are thrilled to see the return of business descriptions in the Google Knowledge Panel as well as the ability to add and edit them within your Google My Business dashboard to help with SEO.

 As a business owner, you should be excited too.
 You’ll definitely want to add a description of your business.
 Yes, since Google likes to change their products and features constantly, the feature may or may not be here to stay, but you don’t want to miss out on yet another opportunity to reach potential customers and stay in touch with existing clients.
 Remember to keep your descriptions brief, clear and only include relevant information about your business.